 What is the Tinsel Trail?

-The Tinsel Trail is a display of live Christmas trees in downtown Huntsville during the month of December.
-The almost 200 trees decorate Big Spring Park for the holiday season.
+The Tinsel Trail is a display of live Christmas trees in Downtown Huntsville during the month of December.
+An anticipated 200 will trees decorate Big Spring Park for the holiday season.
 This includes large flagship trees and the City of Huntsville tree located at the main entrance of the trail.

 Where is it located?

 In the past, Tinsel Trail lined the lake on the west side of Big Spring Park.

 For 2014 - Tinsel Trail is going to grow!
 Site plan announced soon!

 The Tinsel Trail was originally founded as a project of The Downtown Forty-Seven, an organization whose mission was to encourage, support, and promote the ongoing cultural, aesthetic, social and economic vitality of the downtown area of Huntsville, Alabama.

 In 2014, Tinsel Trail will be organized by Downtown Huntsville, Inc.